-Our approach to managing the fauna and flora on the reserve is informed by our vision and purpose and the fact that we are working with a closed system within a perimeter fence.
+Our approach to the fauna and flora management on the reserve is pioneered through our strong vision and purpose – to uphold a powerful legacy on conservation and environmental preservation.

-Prior to incorporation most of the surface area of the reserve had been subject to decades of consumptive practices associated with cattle farming.
-Restoration of the veld to its natural condition has necessitated a conservative approach to managing animal populations in an area characterised by low and unreliable rainfall.
+Since agriculture played a significant part in the reserves’ history, most of the lands surface area has been subject to decades of farming practices, specifically cattle.
+Efforts to restore the veld to its natural condition has necessitated a conservative approach to managing animal populations in an area.

-Artificial water points across the reserve are manipulated in order to prevent overexploitation of the veld and to optimise game viewing opportunities.
-Fire plays a significant role in natural systems.
-At Selati it is used as a management tool to prevent bush encroachment and to stimulate moribund grasses.
+Artificial water points across the reserve are managed to prevent overexploitation of the veld and optimise game viewing opportunities.
+Fire plays a significant role in natural systems and is harnessed as a management tool to prevent bush encroachment, further stimulating the growth of moribund grasses.